Fast Nonblocking Persistence for Concurrent Data Structures: System Design

 Second, again because of nonblocking epoch advance, nbMontage requires that payloads visible to more than one thread be treated as immutable.
 Updates always entail the creation of new payloads; \code{get} and \code{set} accessors are eliminated.

-Third, in a dramatic simplification of the API, nbMontage replaces the original \beginop, \endop, and \code{CAS\_verify} with a new \lincas\ (linearizing CAS) routine.
+Third, in a dramatic simplification, nbMontage replaces the original \beginop, \endop, and \code{CAS\_verify} with a new \lincas\ (linearizing CAS) routine.
 (The \abortop\ routine is also rolled into \lincas, but remains in the API so operations can call it explicitly if they choose, for logical reasons, to start over.)
 When \lincas\ is called, all payloads created by the calling thread since its last completed operation (and not subsequently deleted) will be tagged with the current epoch, $e$.
 All anti-nodes stemming from \pdetach\ calls made since the last completed operation (and not corresponding to payloads created in that interval) will likewise be tagged with $e$.
 The \lincas\ will then attempt a DCSS and, if the current epoch is still $e$ and the specified location contains the expected value, the operation will linearize, perform the internal cleanup previously associated with \endop, and return \code{true}.
 If the DCSS fails because of a conflicting update, \lincas\ will perform the internal cleanup associated with \abortop\ and return \code{false}.
 If the DCSS fails due to epoch advance, \lincas\ will update the operation's payloads and anti-nodes to the new epoch and retry.
-By ensuring, internally, that the epoch never advances unless some thread has completed an operation (App.~\ref{app:progress}), nbMontage can ensure that the retry loop is bounded.
+By ensuring, internally, that the epoch never advances unless some thread has completed an operation \iffullver (App.~\ref{app:progress}), \else (App.\ C in \href{https://arxiv.org/abs/2105.09508}{Full Version}), \fi nbMontage can ensure that some thread makes progress in each iteration of the retry loop.